maxviazov/Spring-Frameworks-/Gradle-build-and-release-FAQ.md

     $ git push springsource master:master

 ### 5. Announce the release!
-At this point, announcements may be made and users may consume the released artifacts by adding http://repo.springsource.org/libs-milestone-local to their build scripts.
+At this point, announcements may be made and users may consume the released artifacts by adding http://repo.spring.io/libs-milestone-local to their build scripts.

 ***
 <a name="wiki-maven_central"/>
 # What about publishing artifacts to Maven Central?

-GA releases of Spring Framework are published not only to http://repo.springsource.org/libs-release-local, but also to Maven Central at http://repo1.maven.org.
+GA releases of Spring Framework are published not only to http://repo.spring.io/libs-release-local, but also to Maven Central at http://repo1.maven.org.
 This allows for maximum convenience for the majority of Spring users, given that most users have Maven-based builds and Maven resolves artifacts by default from Maven Central.

 The preferred way of releasing artifacts to Maven Central is via Sonatype's Nexus server at oss.sonatype.org (OSO).
 This is explained in detail in [Sonatype's OSS usage guide](https://docs.sonatype.org/display/Repository/Sonatype+OSS+Maven+Repository+Usage+Guide).

-The SpringSource Artifactory repository has been customized with a "[nexus-push](https://github.com/JFrogDev/artifactory-user-plugins/tree/master/nexus-push)" plugin that allows for automatic propagation of builds from Artifactory to the Nexus server at OSO for publication into Maven Central.
+The Spring Artifactory repository has been customized with a "[nexus-push](https://github.com/JFrogDev/artifactory-user-plugins/tree/master/nexus-push)" plugin that allows for automatic propagation of builds from Artifactory to the Nexus server at OSO for publication into Maven Central.

 All Spring projects -- that is, all projects having groupid `org.springframework` -- can publish to OSO under the shared 'springsource' account.
 This has already been set up in the nexus-push plugin, so there's no additional setup necessary at OSO, even for new projects.